Multifocal Lens Implants

 - Contact your physician immediately if you experience severe pain or a sudden decrease in vision.

-Which problems may occur that are beyond my control?
+A few problems may occur that are beyond your control

-– Infection, an increase in internal pressure of the eye, opaqueness of the cornea
+such as glare and halos at twilight and at night, an infection, an increase in internal pressure of the eye, opaqueness of the cornea or secondary cataract.